The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations

 \subsection{Building Convex Approximations}

-Intuitively, \cref{thm:convexification} proves that any \gls{SG} has an equivalent convex representation where each player $i$ optimizes its payoff (parametrized in $\xminusi$) over the convexified set $\clconvi$.
+Intuitively, \cref{thm:convexification} proves that any \gls{SG} has an equivalent convex representation where each player $i$ optimizes $f^i(x^i;x^{-i})$ over $\convi$.
 Therefore, simultaneously satisfying the optimality conditions of each player's optimization problem in $\bar G$ yields an \gls{MNE} for $G$ and a \gls{PNE} for $\bar G$.
-Finding a \gls{PNE} in $\bar G$ (if any) is then equivalent to solving an \gls{NCP} expressing the Karush–Kuhn–Tucker conditions in the form of complementarity conditions \citep{cottle_linear_2009}.
+Finding a \gls{PNE} in $\bar G$ (if any) is then equivalent to solving an \gls{NCP} expressing the optimality conditions in the form of complementarity conditions.

-\paragraph{Approximate Game.} From a practical perspective, however, the description of each $\clconvi$ may be challenging to characterize explicitly; for instance, the description of $\clconvi$ may often be exponentially large in the number of variables or constraints (\eg, mixed-integer programming sets) and, therefore, formulating the game $\bar G$ by employing $\clconvi$ for any $i$ is practically prohibitive.
-Starting from this consideration, we devise the concept of \emph{approximate game}, a more tractable convex game where each player $i$'s feasible set is an outer approximation of $\clconvi$.
+\paragraph{Approximate Game.} From a practical perspective, however, the description of each $\convi$ may be challenging to characterize explicitly.
+For instance, the description of $\convi$ may often be exponentially large in the number of variables or constraints (\eg, mixed-integer sets).
+Therefore, formulating the game $\bar G$ by employing $\convi$ for each $i$ is practically prohibitive.
+Starting from this observation, we devise the concept of \emph{approximate game}, a more tractable convex game where each player $i$'s feasible set is an outer approximation of $\convi$.

 \begin{definition}[Approximate Game] Let $G$ be an \gls{SG} where each player $i$ solves $\min_{\xofi}\{f^i(\xofi;\xminusi): \xofi \in \XSetofi\}$.
 Then, $\tilde G$ is an \emph{approximate} \gls{SG} of $G$ if each player $i$ solves $\min_{\xofi}\{f^i(\xofi;\xminusi): \xofi \in \XTildeSetofi\}$ with $\XTildeSetofi \supseteq \XSetofi$.
 Furthermore, $\tilde{G}$ is a \gls{PAG} of $G$ if $\XTildeSetofi$ is a polyhedron for each player $i$. \end{definition}